mschneiderwng/rift/README.md

 ### Flags
 The list of snapshots to be sent can be filtered by a regular expression.
 Only snapshots that match the regex will be sent to the target.
-The defautl filter is `"rift.*"`.
+The default filter is `"rift.*"`.

     rift sync src/data user@remote:back/src/data --filter "rift.*"